jspuij/TwokaB/docs/pages/index.md

 </html>
 ```

-Finally, we initialize the BlazorWebView from codebehind using the BlazorWebViewHost static class like this:
+Finally, we initialize the BlazorWebView from code-behind using the `BlazorWebViewHost` static class like this:

 ```csharp
 BlazorWebViewHost.Run<Startup>(this.blazorWebView, "wwwroot/index.html");